jagill/nerd-smalltalk/src/html/ancientEgypt.md

 [3] Nubian troops -- famed for their skill with the bow -- formed an elite corps of Egyptian troops.
 <br />
-[4] The Hyksos brought, amongst other technological innovations, the horse and chariot, which changed Egyptian warfare forever.
+[4] The Hyksos brought -- amongst other technological innovations -- the horse and chariot, which changed Egyptian warfare forever.
 </footnote>

 ### The Second Intermediate Period (1700 - 1500 BCE)

-The Hyksos invasion split Egypt once again.
 The Hyksos kings ruled the north, while the remnants of the Egyptian kings ruled two independent kingdoms in the middle and the south.
 The Nubian Kush empire expanded from the south, pushing up against the southern borders of Upper Egypt.